Nota roja: Definition

 Nota roja literally means “red note” or “red news”.
 It is a type of sensational journalism or yellow journalism, defined by its focus exclusively on stories involving physical violence usually occasioned by robbery, murder, tragic accidents, imprisonment and executions.
 However, natural disasters can also be covered.
 News of this type can be found as single sheet announcements, sections of newspapers, entire newspapers and magazines and television.

 News stories of this type target the lower social classes, mostly in Mexico and other parts of Latin America.
 Nota roja focuses on the physical and emotional toll of events, combining graphic images and sensationalist narration, with photography far more graphic than what is shown in the media in the U.S. and various other countries.
 Images in these photos have included severed heads on nightclub dance floors, people run over by cars, bodies floating in rivers and drains, human bones on farms and in ravines and people ritually tortured by Satanists or drug cartels.
 Text and headlines are crude and show little concern for the privacy of people being depicted.
 Headlines are written to grab attention, and often have elements of exaggeration and melodrama, printed simply in bright or contrasting colors.
 The narration of modern nota roja is simple, brief and without commentary on the meaning of the event.

 History

 Origins

 The origin of this kind of news has been linked to the tecpuyutl (Aztec town criers for the nobility) as well as the cordel literature of 16th century Spain.
 But the name is most likely linked to the Mexican Inquisition.
 Inquisitors handed out brutal and often public punishments.
-Announcements and decrees of such were posted publicly on streets and plazas of New Spain as well, having red seals (notas rojas) to indicate the approval of ecclesiastic authorities.
+Announcements and decrees of such were posted publicly on streets and plazas of New Spain as well, having red seals (notas rojas) to indicate the approval of ecclesiastical authorities.